ztyyLV/barcode-reader-docs-mobile/programming/android/samples/read-rate.md

 ## Regular Settings

-### The Scan Region
+### The Region Definition

-It is not recommened to make configurations on the scan region if the app is focusing on improving the Read-Rate.
+It is not recommended to make configurations on the scan region if the app is focusing on improving the Read-Rate.
 Dynamsoft Barcode Reader Android SDK will scan the full image by default.

 ### The Format Specification